-Surfing and yoga seem to be seamlessly woven together by the surf travel industry, and rightfully so.
+Surfing and yoga in Sri Lanka take a rightfully important place and seem to be seamlessly woven together by the surf travel industry for a good reason.
 Surfing and traveling both take a toll on the body.
 Surfing Sri Lanka’s epic, warm water breaks, and the journey it takes to get there is bound to leave travelers and surfers worn out.
 Despite the many health benefits of surfing, its asymmetrical nature inevitability leads to soreness and even chronic injury.
 Every aspect of surfing from paddling to sitting on the board, and to riding waves, is done in a “closed hip stance.”
 So, in addition to chronic shoulder injuries from over paddling, surfers are also prone to hip soreness and injury.
-Fortunately for surfers everywhere, and especially travelers who are surfing Sri Lanka, yoga can remedy nearly all surf-related injuries and ailments.
+Fortunately for surfers everywhere, and especially travelers who are surfing in Sri Lanka, yoga can remedy nearly all surf-related injuries and ailments.
 Continue below to learn 10 Yoga Poses Every Surfer Should Practice.
-Each pose should be practiced under the careful guidance of a qualified professional, like those you will find at our Sri Lanka Surf and Yoga camp, The Surfer Weligama.
+Each pose should be practiced under the careful guidance of a qualified professional, like those you will find at our Sri Lanka surf and yoga camp, The Surfer Weligama.